Y0Coss/docs-fork/pages/web_cloud/domains/dns_dynhost/guide.en-gb.md

 ## Requirements

-- Have a domain name.
+- You have a domain name.
-- Have an OVHcloud DNS zone for the domain name concerned.
+- You have a DNS zone at OVHcloud for the domain name concerned.
 - The domain name has OVHcloud DNS servers configured as its nameservers.
 - The DynHost record you are about to create must not already exist as an "A" or "AAAA" record in your domain name’s OVHcloud DNS zone.

-**If your domain name does'nt use the DNS servers provided by OVHcloud**, please contact the service provider managing its DNS configuration to find out how to proceed.
+**If your domain name does not use OVHcloud DNS servers**, please contact the service provider managing its DNS configuration to find out how to proceed.

 **If your domain name is registered with OVHcloud**, you can check if it is using our configuration.
 To do this, click on the tabs below to view each of the **4** steps.